-Boards must be aware that all Trade-certified workers are also eligible for WIOA dislocated worker services and the Trade Act requires Boards to provide Rapid Response services and career services available under WIOA and other federal programs to dislocated workers filing a Trade petition.
+Boards must be aware that all Trade-certified workers are also eligible for WIOA dislocated worker services and that the Trade Act requires Boards to provide Rapid Response services and career services available under WIOA and other federal programs to dislocated workers filing a Trade petition.

 Boards may use WIOA dislocated worker funds to support the design and delivery of services to dislocated workers, including those who are Trade-certified.
 The TAA program is a complement to WIOA dislocated worker services, not a replacement.